-My work is about being a woman: my (and perhaps your) emotional states, ranging from fragile to powerful, with always changing moods, feelings, and thoughts, as we evolve through our experiences (conscious and subconscious), and through our interactions with each other.
+My work is about being a woman: the complexity of our emotional states, ranging from fragile to powerful, with always changing moods, feelings, and thoughts, as we evolve through our experiences and interactions with each other and the world.

-My training as an artist began at a young age, in my home town, the historic Rostov-Veliky, near Moscow, Russia.
+My training as an artist began at a young age, in my hometown, the historic Rostov-Veliky, near Moscow, Russia.
 At the age of 15 I was accepted to study painting and drawing at the Kalinin Art Academy in Moscow.
-In 1994 I came to the United States to complete my B.F.A. degree at the University of Wisconsin–Stevens Point.
-I have exhibited my work in many group and one-person shows in Washington DC, Maryland, New York, England, and Virginia, where I now live and work as a professional artist and art instructor.
+In 1994 I came to the United States to complete my BFA degree at the University of Wisconsin–Stevens Point.
+I have exhibited my work in many group and solo shows in Washington DC, Maryland, New York, England, and Virginia, where I now live and work as a professional artist and instructor.
 I am a recipient of multiple grants from the DC Commission on the Arts and Humanities.
 My work is in many national and international collections.